-Frequent negative comments can spark defensive and angry reactions that dampens motivation.
+- Frequent negative comments can spark defensive and angry reactions that dampen motivation.
 Book in a time with your team member for a feedback session or go for a cup of coffee outside.

 It is important to recognise and leverage the strengths of your team.
 At the same time, remember ignoring weaknesses limits employee development and organisational effectiveness.